mjordan/islandora_solution_pack_xml/README.md

 [More information](https://github.com/mjordan/islandora_solution_pack_xml/tree/7.x/extras/parameters_tutorial) on using parameters in RENDER_STYLESHEETs is available.

+## Rendering HTML datastreams

+This solution pack provides support for OBJ datastreams that contain simple HTML.
+HTML files should contain only a `<body>` and its children, i.e., no `<html>` or `<head>` markup.
+There is a viewer for these datastreams, named the Islandora Simple XML HTML Viewer.

 ## Rendering the OBJ datastream using viewers

 This solution pack supports Islandora viewer modules, and comes with a simple viewer module that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Code Prettifier](https://github.com/google/code-prettify).
 Viewers may also be defined by the Islandora Simple XML Context module, which is included with this one.
 Michael Joyce has written a viewer for [a specific set of TEI documents](https://github.com/ubermichael/ballads_viewer).